interlock-network/interlock-docs/litepaper/litepaper.md

 an opportunity to earn a percentage return.

-We use blockchain &mdash; a hybrid of Ethereum and Solana &mdash; as a decentralized, transparent, open-source mechanism to facilitate the movement of tokens and the distribution of staking-rewards.
+We use blockchain &mdash; a hybrid of Ethereum and Solana &mdash; as a decentralized and transparent open-source mechanism to facilitate the movement of tokens and the distribution of staking-rewards.

-While doing all of this, we collect all anonymized browsing data that the user has chosen to share, and we use it to improve the data-sets used for threat-detection, threat-intelligence, business-analytics, and KYC.
+While doing all of this, we collect all anonymized browsing data that the user has chosen to share and we use it to improve the data-sets used for threat-detection, threat-intelligence, business-analytics, and KYC.
 This data is then used by us and our partners (i.e. crypto-currency exchanges and other commercial entities) to improve their products and